microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

   to the HLSL entry point name.
 - ``-fspv-use-legacy-buffer-matrix-order``: Assumes the legacy matrix order (row major) when accessing raw buffers (e.g., ByteAdddressBuffer).
+- ``-fspv-preserve-interface``: Preserves all interface variables in the entry point, even when those variables are unused.
 - ``-Wno-vk-ignored-features``: Does not emit warnings on ignored features resulting from no Vulkan support, e.g., cbuffer member initializer.